 Other concerns such as violent crime and weak judicial institutions remain serious challenges.
 Issues related to the Certificate of Origin and classification of goods have represented an obstacle to access preferential tariffs, but these issues have diminished as ethe U.S. government has been working closely with the Guatemalan tax authorities to resolve these challenges.

-Additionally, widespread procurement corruption, impunity, labor rights abuses, protection of intellectual property, food insecurity, poor education and infrastructure, and deep socio-economic divisions continue to be challenges for the government.
+Additionally, widespread procurement corruption, impunity, labor rights abuses, lack of protection of intellectual property, food insecurity, poor education and infrastructure, and deep socio-economic divisions continue to be challenges for the country.

 The People’s Republic of China (PRC) has begun to make significant inroads in other parts of Central America with respect to investment – and consequently influence –Guatemala has not yet seen increasing investment and influence from the PRC, since Guatemala still has no official relations with PRC and instead maintains diplomatic relations with the Republic of China (Taiwan).
 PRC trade with Central America has increased by 70% in the past five years and has emerged as the second largest trading partner for much of Central America.
 PRC companies are now broadening engagement beyond exports of simple household electronics and motorbikes and are now aggressively pursuing major infrastructure projects in the region such as energy plants, seaports, and telecommunications infrastructure.

 Guatemala imports from the PRC have doubled during the last ten years.
 In 2021, imports totaled US$1.38 billion, according to the Guatemalan Central Bank database.
 Main Guatemala imports from China in 2021 were electrical and electronic equipment, machinery, boilers, iron and steel, and organic chemicals among others.